-EXTREME SPORTS GUIDE TO CORNWALL
+ULTIMATE GUIDE TO EXTREME SPORTS IN CORNWALL

 Nowhere are so many extreme sports enjoyed by so many people, in such a small place.
 The UK, thanks to its mixed terrain and coastal surprises, is a premiere extreme sports destination, and Cornwall is its water sports capital.
-With international surfing destinations, leading watersports centres and inland wonderlands aplenty, Cornwall is both playground, and testing ground for beginners and adventure sports professionals.
+With international surfing destinations, leading water sports centres and inland wonderlands aplenty, Cornwall is both playground, and testing ground for beginners and adventure sports professionals.

 UK weather, as always, is changeable.
 But thanks to some unique climatic influences, Cornwall gets the best deal.
 At the most south-westerly point of the UK, it takes the best of the islands’ warmer weather.
 And, despite the UK’s unenviable position on the end of icy-cold Arctic winds, there is one influence that keeps Cornish seas warm: the Gulf Stream – a band of water originating from Mexico.
 The north Cornish coast features rocky coves and rugged cliffs, which rise skyward from its sea.
 The well-signed coastal paths draw walkers inland, through natural snippets filled with plants rarely seen outside of Mediterranean climes.